 The Foundation determines the number of scholarships and the dollar amounts awarded.
 The number of scholarships awarded varies every term along with the dollar amounts.
-Since EOC Tech has participated in this program, the number of scholarships has ranged from 3 to 10 and the amounts awarded have been from \$200.00 up to \$800.00.
+Since EOCTC has participated in this program, the number of scholarships has ranged from 3 to 10 and the amounts awarded have been from \$200.00 up to \$800.00.

-EOC Tech Next Step Scholarship
+EOCTC Next Step Scholarship

-The NEXT STEP Scholarship is a tuition waiver available to high school seniors from Choctaw, Harrah, Luther, Jones, Life Christian Academy and homeschool seniors upon graduation.
+The NEXT STEP Scholarship is a tuition waiver available to high school seniors from Choctaw, Harrah, Luther, Jones, Life Christian Academy, Epic, and homeschool seniors upon graduation.
 The NEXT STEP Scholarship does not cover the cost of books, supplies and/or certifications.
 This Scholarship is limited to two consecutive semesters in the school year following the year of high school graduation.
 Students must apply/enroll within the year following graduation.
-Full-Time Career Majors are eligible for the tuition waiver, except for the Fire Academy career majors, EMT Basic, Advanced EMT and the Paramedic career majors.
+Full-Time Career Majors are eligible for the tuition waiver, except for the Firefighter/EMT Academy and EMTAcademy.
 Once a student has completed a career major, he/she is no longer eligible for the NEXT STEP Scholarship.

 In order to be considered for the NEXT STEP Scholarship, the student must complete an application form, along with an enrollment form, and return it to Student Services.
-Students enrolling in Pell-eligible career majors are strongly encouraged to submit the

-Free Application for Federal Student Aid (FAFSA) in order to qualify for the Federal Pell Grant in addition to the Next Step Scholarship tuition waiver.
+Students enrolling in Pell-eligible career majors are strongly encouraged to submit the Free Application for Federal Student Aid (FAFSA) in order to qualify for the Federal Pell Grant in addition to the Next Step Scholarship tuition waiver.

 The application form requires information that must be completed by your High School Counselor, including your High School Attending, Year Graduating, Cumulative GPA, and ACT score.
 ACT, ACCUPLACER and/or Work Keys test scores are preferred.
-If these are not available, please call assessment personnel at EOC Tech to schedule an appointment to test at (405) 390-9591.
+If these are not available, please call assessment personnel at EOCTC to schedule an appointment to test at (405) 390-9591.